 "Accordingly, the record does not support concluding that the cost of fuels as reported in the RBCS survey reasonably represents the costs of fuels experienced by manufacturing plants."
-Fed Reg Vol 71 No 225 page 67485.
+Fed Reg Vol 71 No

+225 page 67485.

-The tentative final decision resulting from the make allowance hearings this year concluded that the make allowance increases should be far less than that used by proponents to justify a 13 cents per cwt increase in the Class I price due to increases in balancing costs.
-Hearing Exhibit 45, page 35.
+And finally, the tentative final decision resulting from the make allowance hearings this year concluded that the make allowance increases should be far less than that used by proponents to justify a 13 cents per cwt increase in the Class I price due to increases in balancing costs.